pixel-ninja/HuskStandaloneSubmitter/README.md

 Houdini 18+
 Deadline 10

 Certain settings only supported on newer Houdini versions (i.e. --pass is Houdini 21+).
+Tested on 20.5 and 21.

 ## Usage
 ### Deadline Monitor